915461/ycast-docker/README.md

 ### Listen addresses

 If the user is unable or unwilling to modify the DNS server entries.
-Somoetimes user would be required to set up own DNS service just to trick the Denon/Yamaha receiver to engage with YCast instead of now rather defunct service.
+Sometimes user would be required to set up own DNS service just to trick the Denon/Yamaha receiver to engage with YCast instead of now rather defunct service.